K12 Computational Education and Robotics Mentorship

 Init is committed to providing computer science education opportunities to K-12 students.
 In collaboration with Computing for All, we host a Girl Scout Tech Day, Girl Scout Tech Camp, and booths at Maker Fairs.

-These are the current initiatives we have running within the Education Outreach group:
+These are some of the current initiatives we have running within the Education Outreach group:

 - Lincoln Robotics League: Currently, the Lincoln Robotics League (LRL) is working within Title 1 Middle Schools including Culler, Goodrich, and Dawes.
 The plan is to add 2 more sites by the end of Spring 2019.
 Students are exposed to computational learning through Ev3 Lego Robots.
 LRL mentors meet once a week with each site completing Lego Robotics activities to help students gain a better understanding of robotic concepts.